 It's uncomfortable, to begin with.
 That's why there seem to be so many reasons why you can't make a shift.

 Making a shift might require going to a lecture, to a class, to a networking event, and that might require changing your schedule.
 It might require making requests of people that you wouldn't normally make.
 It might require spending money on a coach or a course.
 It might require difficult conversations with your family.
 It might require putting yourself out there to the world in a way you've never done before.
 It might require vulnerability, or an extra level of strength.

-Those are all excellent reasons to stay right where you are, doing what you're doing, behaving how you've always behaved.
+Those are all excellent reasons to stay right where you are, reading articles like this one, doing what you're doing, behaving how you've always behaved.
 It would be very reasonable to decide to simply stay on the tracks.

 But if you're hearing a call for something more, reasonable isn't going to help you answer it.